 - Kindle app - you don't need an actual kindle device to read ebooks.
 Your phone can double as an eReader

 - Audible app - and we load up our phones to make them portable book readers.
 If you see my kids with earbuds in, that doesn't guarantee that they're jamming out to music.
 My son listens to books while he mows the lawn.
 That's revolutionary!

-Now if you're as tech crazy as I am, you can revolutionize the use of your TV by adding an Apple TV.
-This cool device allows you to show your phone screen on the TV, among other things.
-What I love about this is that I can open my Kindle app, and using the whisper sync feature show the book on the screen and we can all read along as we listen.
-This has saved me on days when I'm sick and can't read, or my allergies have just gotten out of control and I can't read a sentence without coughing.
+Now, if you're as tech crazy as I am, you can revolutionize the use of your TV by screen sharing on a smart TV.
+This allows you to show your phone screen on the TV, among other things.
+What I love about this is that I can open my Kindle app and use the whisper sync feature to show the book on the screen, and we can all read along as we listen.
+This has saved me on days when I'm sick and can't read, or my allergies have just gotten out of control, and I can't read a sentence without coughing.